phaethonp/we-ai/readme.md

 # What product do we build?
 How does it look?
 This framework enables:
 ### A suite of Open-Source tools served from a central point
-* Tools to query and extract information from Drawings, BIM, and complex studies and deliver reliable results.
+* Extract data from Drawings, BIM, and complex studies and deliver reliable results.
 Data Analytics
-* Ease of Access to Information: People looking to invest in property development could use the platform to access comprehensive data about potential projects, including location details, projected costs, and expected returns.
+* Ease of Access to Information through NLP: People looking to invest in property development could use the platform to access comprehensive data about potential projects, including location details, projected costs, and expected returns.
 The platform could also provide them with market trends and forecasts, helping them make informed investment decisions.
-* Feedback loops
+* Feedback loops: The insights generated from this analysis could then be fed back into the design process, helping architects make more informed decisions about their designs
-*     a new platform-based business model for the Pre-Development and The Project Management Phase
+*      for the Pre-Development and The Project Management Phase
 ![we-ai-city-view-01](https://github.com/phaethonp/we-ai/assets/33053426/a01d782a-38b3-4046-834a-e78f96a5b812)

 ### Pre-Development phase platform

-What it is and why it matters?
-We address these challenges:`Project initiation` `Direct access to Data through NLP` `Direct Collaboration` `Low Productivity`<br><br>
-This platform could significantly disrupt the property development industry, creating new opportunities for architects, investors, and contractors, and leading to a more diverse, efficient, and innovative industry. <br><br>
+We deliver these services:'Architects Initiating Projects` `Investors Posting Project Requests`<br><br>

-Architects Communicating Project Proposals: Architects can use the platform to present their project proposals, including design concepts, cost estimates, and timelines, to potential investors.
+**Architects Communicating Project Proposals:** Architects can use the platform to present their project proposals, including design concepts, cost estimates, and timelines, to potential investors.
 The platform's AI and data analytics capabilities can help architects to optimize their proposals based on market trends and forecasts.

-Investors Posting Project Requests: Investors can use the platform to post requests for specific types of projects, such as sustainable housing or high-density residential buildings.
+**Investors Posting Project Requests:** Investors can use the platform to post requests for specific types of projects, such as sustainable housing or high-density residential buildings.
 Architects and contractors who specialize in these areas can then respond to these requests, leading to potential collaborations.

-**Investors Posing Needs:** Investors express needs, directly **partnering with architects and contractors**<br><br>
-**Architects Initiating Projects:** Architects gain control, driving innovation through direct investor partnerships.<br><br>
-**Breaking Down Silos:** Direct collaboration fosters integrated, efficient project teams.<br><br>
-**Democratizing Property Development:** Platform accessibility promotes diversity and broadens industry participation.<br><br>
-**Data-Driven Decision Making:** AI and analytics enhance efficiency and reduce project risks.<br><br>
-**Product Marketing Manager:** Replaces the traditional "Property Developer"<br><br>

 ### Project Development Management Platform
 * AI-Powered Automated Project Management: